corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 CRLs’ update deadlines.

 {{< /note >}}
-An appropriate signing task can be scheduled via the `schedule` config block within the signing task configuration:
+An appropriate signing task can be scheduled via the `schedule` configuration block within the signing task configuration:

 ```guess
 ...